readthedocs/readthedocs.org/docs/abandoned-projects.rst

 edge cases the greater community's needs might outweigh the individual's expectation of ownership of a project name.

-The use cases covered by this document are:
+The use cases covered by this policy are:

 * Abandoned projects: